livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 6.3 Type

-A type is an app scoped identifier for a specific Parent type, Attribute type, Edge type, Rating type, or ACL type.
+A type is an app scoped identifier for a specific object category within an app.

 Two representations are used: